 Construction Claims.
 Boston, Massachusetts Attorney has been representing contractors, subcontractors, equipment suppliers and material suppliers in construction related disputes and claims for over twenty years.
 He has litigated disputes on both public and private construction projects in state and federal courts, and also before the American Arbitration Association.
 He has filed and enforced mechanic’s liens, bid protests and has successfully prosecuted and defended numerous performance and payment bond claims.
 He has also represented contractors in administrative proceedings before government agencies, including states’ attorney general, local building departments, and federal agencies such as OSHA and the U.S. Department of Labor.

 Contractor obtains jury verdict and collects 1.5 million dollars from City of Boston

 for unforeseen asbestos removal work on Brighton High School

 S&S Contracting Co., Inc. v.
 City of Boston:

 Construction Accident Claims.
-The Law Offices of Keith L. Miller has also represented construction workers who are injured on the job, both Workman’s Compensation claims against the employer, and claims against other third parties who may be responsible for the damages suffered.
+The Law Offices of the attorney has also represented construction workers who are injured on the job, both Workman’s Compensation claims against the employer, and claims against other third parties who may be responsible for the damages suffered.
 Such claims can be made against the owner of a jobsite or other contractors who have duties to maintain a safe worksite.
 They can also be made against manufacturer’s of products used on construction sites, which are defective and unreasonably dangerous.
 Each accident has its own set of facts, and it is extremely important to retain an attorney promptly after an accident, so that critical evidence can be discovered or preserved.